e04/srt-live-reporter/README.md

 The real-time statistics can be used for various purposes such as automatic OBS scene switching based on connection quality, displaying connection status to viewers, or monitoring stream health.

+**[obs-srt-bridge](https://github.com/e04/obs-srt-bridge)** - A tool that automatically switches OBS scenes based on SRT statistics.
+This application is specifically designed to work with obs-srt-bridge for seamless OBS integration.

 ## Usage

 ### Basic Command